 As a retail energy supplier, IGS Energy has over 30 years of experience serving customers in Ohio’s competitive gas and electric markets.
 Currently, IGS serves customers across 20 states, including electric customers of various sizes throughout the Duke service territory.
 Additionally, the IGS family of companies, which includes IGS Solar, IGS Generation, IGS Home Services, and IGS CNG Services, provides customer focused energy solutions that complement IGS Energy’s core commodity business, including energy efficiency related-products, distributed generation, demand response, compressed natural gas refueling, and back-up generation.

 In these proceedings, Duke has submitted an application to implement a new portfolio of energy efficiency (“EE”) and demand side management (“DSM”) programs in 2021, as well as a cost recovery mechanism.
-IGS respectfully submits that it is entitled to intervene in these proceedings because IGS has a real and substantial interest in these proceeding, the disposition of which may impair or impede its ability to protect that interest.
+IGS respectfully submits that it is entitled to intervene in these proceedings because IGS has a real and substantial interest in these proceedings, the disposition of which may impair or impede its ability to protect that interest.

 For purposes of considering requests to intervene in Commission proceedings, the Commission’s rules provide that: